Why PyWry¶

 |---|---|

-PyWry sits in a unique position: native-quality desktop rendering and notebook support and browser deployment, all from one Python API, with no bundled browser engine.
+PyWry sits in a unique position: native-quality lightweight desktop rendering, interactive Jupyter notebook support, and browser deployment, all from one Python API.

 Next steps¶